Greetings, Hobby Pigs*,

 - Draw on some paper.
 Use a pencil to do an outline onto the model before painting too.

 - Prepare to be frustrated, it’s a whole new skill to learn.

 - Practice.
 Lots of practice.

 - Just do it

 As an experiment, I am happy with the results.
 I finally understand using glazes and am looking forward to getting more consistent results when I use them.
-Free hand will be a longer process, mostly due to the limits of my artistic skills …
+Freehand will be a long process, mostly due to the limits of my artistic skills …

 *I promise it’s a compliment (http://vooza.com/videos/code-pigs/)